Choggsy/android-developer-test-cube-academy/README.md

 be specific to the logged in user.
 I made note by these features and left a brief description of either what blocked me or how i would have implemented this with more time.

--	View their current month's nomination [tick]
+-	View their current month's nomination [✔]
--	Create a nomination [tick]
+-	Create a nomination [✔]

 But i've created at least the minimal product and tried to stay as faithful to the figma designs were possible.